dougolson/pythonArt/README.md

 It looks like this:
 ![straightRayBurst](straightRayBurst.png)

-This one is just a repeat of the previous with some different parameters, mostly increasing the randomness:
+This image below is just a repeat of the previous with some different parameters, mostly increasing the randomness:

 ![wobblyRayBurst](wobblyRayBurst.png)